Good-Great-Grand-Wonderful/crosses-vial-qmk/keyboards/gggw/crosses/readme.md

 ![crosses](imgur.com image replace me!)

-*A short description of the keyboard/project*
+Reduce painful ulnar deviation by using separate key modules at shoulder width and rotate them to reduce painful ulnar deviation.
+And leverage the integrated 26.5-degree tenting mechanism to reduce forearm pronation.

 * Keyboard Maintainer: [Good Great Grand Wonderful LLC](https://github.com/Good-Great-Grand-Wonderful)
 * Hardware Supported:
  * Matrix configurations in: 3x5, 3x6, 4x6 boards with a three key thumb cluster.
  * Trackballs!
  * OLED Displays
- * Any SPI / I2C breakout using a 6P JST SH for SPI and a 2.57 breakout for I2C.
+ * Any SPI / I2C breakout using a 6P JST SH for SPI and a 2.54 mm breakout for I2C.
 * Hardware Availability: *Links to where you can find this hardware*

 Make example for this keyboard (after setting up your build environment):

-    qmk compile -kb gggw/crosses/<LAYOUT> -km default
+    qmk compile -kb gggw/crosses/<LAYOUT>/<REV> -km default

 Flashing example for this keyboard:

-    qmk flash -kb gggw/crosses/<LAYOUT> -km default
+    qmk flash -kb gggw/crosses/<LAYOUT>/<REV> -km default

-See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
-Brand new to QMK?
-Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).
+NOTE: If your thumb cluster is _less than_ Rev11 then use Rev1 firmware, otherwise use Rev2

 ## Bootloader